16.9 C

 Vice President JD Vance is at the center of a major White House controversy after reports tied him to the resignation of a senior national security official and an intense internal dispute over the administration’s Iran policy.

-The 41-year-old vice president, who rose from poverty in Middletown, Ohio, to become the nation’s second-highest official, is now under scrutiny for his role in what sources call a consequential confrontation about war goals and Iran strategy.
+The 41-year-old vice president, who rose from poverty in Middletown, Ohio, to become the nation’s second-highest-ranking official, is now under scrutiny for his role in what officials described as a consequential confrontation about war goals and Iran strategy.

 The disagreement stems from competing visions for the Iran campaign.
 President Donald Trump launched military operations against Iran on Feb.
 28, 2026, under the label “Operation Epic Fury.”
 Trump initially pushed for regime change and told Iranians to “take back your government” in social posts after strikes.
 But Vance later seemed to minimize regime change as a central aim during a Fox News interview, creating a visible split between his comments and earlier White House messaging.